-Isn't it better to buy a cruelty-free product from a company that doesn't test its other items on animals, or recycled toilet paper from a firm that isn't cutting down virgin forests for its other ranges?
+Isn't it better to buy a cruelty-free product from a company that doesn't test its other products on animals, or recycled toilet paper from a firm that isn't cutting down virgin forests for its other ranges?

-Most of our information comes from previously published sources.
+Some of our information comes from previously published sources.
 These sources include publications and reports by campaign groups like Oxfam, Friends of the Earth and War on Want.

 We look at the daily newspapers, public records on pollution and health & safety prosecutions and use directories on the defence and nuclear industries.

 We also request information directly from the companies on their environmental policies and reporting, and other policies, such as their attitude towards animal testing and to workers in their supply factories.

 Each story we add to the database affects the score of a company for five years.
 After this period it remains on the database but no longer impacts the company score.

 Our ratings cover around 300 topics in 19 areas in 5 main categories: